wavering-ruby/Supermarket-Backend/README.md

 If you have any questions, I can help you.
 Just send me a message through the LinkedIn link (I'm Mateus Gabriel Mendes de Paula).
 I'll be happy to solve you with any issues. :)
 </h4>

+---

 ## Details of Code

 ### Cliente (Client)

 #### Controller

-Basically, for each table in DER relatioship, one controller is created to do the CRUD commands, like Put, Post, Delete or Get
+Basically, for each table in DER relatioship, one controller is created to do the CRUD commands, like Put, Post, Delete or Get.

+---

 ##### Get
 For exemple, the table Cliente have to Get's.